SkynetAppDev/skynetappdev.github.io/Create SVN checkout.md

                    1.amazonaws.com/var/svn/repos/indusmd/trunk

 ```
-4.After code changes, while committing, right click on the folder to select the SVN Checkout.
+<br />4.
+After code changes, while committing, right click on the folder to select the SVN Checkout.
 When prompted for credentials, enter the username and password.